Skip to main content

 • Chain length by urgency — more urgent tasks get longer chains

-• Dedup before scheduling — checks reminder list to avoid compounding chain reminders
+• Checks before scheduling — checks reminder list to avoid compounding chain reminders

 Email check — conditional silence